 - Emma Kendrick, University of Birmingham

 This award recognises the contributions to Chemistry made by Peter Day.
 Obtaining his degree from Oxford, he remained there to carry out his doctoral research on inorganic mixed valence compounds and his seminal publication first systematised and rationalised the properties of this important class of materials.

-Peter Day has also served on many Royal Society and UK Research Council committees, the British Council Science Advisory Committee and the European Science Foundation.
+Peter also served on many Royal Society and UK Research Council committees, the British Council Science Advisory Committee and the European Science Foundation.

 External links will open in a new browser window

 Contact and Further Information